-Contact me by email or text (07568308610) to arrange an initial session online (Zoom).
+Contact me by email or text (07568308610) to arrange an initial session in person or online (Zoom).
 The initial session is about getting to know each other, exploring what brings you to therapy, your hopes for therapy and how we might work together.
-It is important that there is a ‘fit’ between therapist and client.
+It is important that there is a 'fit' between therapist and client.

 I am a qualified counsellor, psychotherapist and coach.
 I have a background in the creative arts and education.
 I work with adults and young people (16yrs+), practicing in person in North London (walking therapy) and online nationally and internationally.

 I work with clients who are struggling with anxiety, depression, addiction, identity, and self-worth.
 Clients who are experiencing life transitions and are looking for balance and purpose.
 This includes young people finding their way through early adulthood, parents managing the competing demands of family, work and their own life, and those transitioning to retirement.